Contributed by Prof. Dr. Nazeer Ahmed, PhD

 The cannon, in combination with deep ocean ships, emerged as a key technological system in the ascent of Europe.
 Several observations may be offered as to why this technology did not evolve either in West Africa or in the Indian Ocean.
 In the Maghrib, as we have discussed in some detail, there was tension between the state and society.
 The Moroccans learned the use of gunpowder technology at about the same time as the Portuguese.
 The components of gunpowder are saltpeter (sodium nitrate), carbon and sulphur.
 Saltpeter was available in plenty in North Africa and was sold to English merchants throughout the 15th century.
 However, the trade benefited the local merchants who supported the Sufi zawiyas rather then the emirs in Marrakesh.
 There was no incentive for the emir to further this trade, or to encourage innovations and developments in technology.
 By contrast, the Portuguese and the Spaniards worked for their monarchs, who maintained a monopoly on all trade and benefited from technological improvements.
 A key technological development was the storage of gunpowder in barrels during long sea voyages.
 In order for gunpowder to function properly, the ingredients have to be mixed uniformly and sufficient spaces must exist between contiguous particles for pressure to develop before ignition takes place.
 Otherwise, the powder “fizzles” but does not “roar”.
 On long sea voyages, the saltpeter (sodium nitrate) tends to gravitate to the bottom of the barrel because of its higher density.
 The Portuguese developed a method of preventing this by stuffing the gunpowder with fine tattered rags, or with fine sawdust.
 Similar techniques were developed in England in the latter part of the 15th century.
 No such development took place in the Maghrib or the Sudan.

 In the Indian Ocean, the use of ship-mounted cannon was unknown.
 Giant ships there were, but the use of firearms was limited to small caliber muskets.
 India, Persia, East Africa, Indonesia and Malaysia were definitely behind Europe in this important technology.
 This time lag may be explained by the vagaries of history and geography.
 Gunpowder, invented by the Chinese, was introduced into Central Asia and Persia by Genghiz Khan’s troops.
 The Tatars and the Turks, who often worked as allies of the Mongols, learned its use from the Mongols.
 As the Tatars accepted Islam, and the Turks expanded into Anatolia and Egypt, the use of gunpowder became known in the Mediterranean world.
 The knowledge rapidly spread westward through Muslim influence and Venetian traders, and by 1450 was available in Morocco, Spain and Portugal.
 The Indian Ocean was far from the major battle routes of the Mongols, Tatars and the Turks.
 Through much of the 15th century, Central Asia, Persia and West Asia were sorting out the aftermath of the Timurid invasions (1376-1402).
-India had broken up into small kingdoms during the reign of Muhammed bin Tughlaq (d.
+India had broken up into small kingdoms after the reign of Muhammed bin Tughlaq (d.
 1355).
 Rajas and Sultans ruled in Bengal, Gujrat, the Deccan and the south.
 The only power that could have provided this technology was China.
 But the China of the Ming Dynasty (1368-1644) had retreated into itself after the great voyages of the Muslim Admiral Zheng Yi (1402-1415).

 Asia therefore fell behind Europe in adopting the technology of gunpowder for naval warfare.
 When the Portuguese cannon roared (1502 onwards), there was no one in the littoral states of the Indian Ocean to answer it.
 The situation did not change much in the succeeding centuries.
 The Safavid dynasty rose in Persia (1500), and the Moghul Empire consolidated its hold on India (1526).
 But their naval records were dismal.
 It took the Safavids more than a hundred years to expel the Portuguese from the Straits of Hormuz, and they accomplished it only with the help of the British (1622).
 As for the Moghuls, they made no attempt to expel the Portuguese either from Goa or Diu and Daman, accepting instead Portuguese protection for Moghul shipping in the Arabian Sea.
 Only Emperor Shah Jehan made a feeble attempt to protect Bengal from Portuguese piracy but it too fizzled out after his tenure.
 A century later, Tippu Sultan of Mysore made a serious attempt to build a navy.
 The Mysore navy occupied the Laccadive Islands and challenged the rising power of the British.
 But this attempt proved to be too little, too late.
 Tippu fell in battle with the British in 1799.